 ACCOYA® CHOSEN AS THE IDEAL WOOD FOR AN ORANGERY IN BIRMINGHAM

 They now use Accoya as standard for a range of components including all of their opaque door sashes.
-For this orangery project in Birmingham, Midland Conservatories designed and built the entire project to the customers specification using Accoya.
+For this orangery project they designed and built the entire project to the customers specification using Accoya.

 ACCOYA® WINDOWS TAKE IN FIRST-CLASS VIEWS AT SPLIT LEVEL HASTINGS HOME

 Caspar Rodgers from Alma-nac commented: “We chose Accoya because we wanted to build using eco-friendly materials that could withstand the variable weather conditions that are characteristic of England’s southern coast.
-Accoya is well-respected within the industry as a highly sustainable product that has high levels of durability and stability so we knew it would be the ideal material for the job.”Where to buy
+Accoya is well-respected within the industry as a highly sustainable product that has high levels of durability and stability.”Where to buy

 BELLWAY HOMES, PURFLEET, UK